xthuan/xthuan.github.io/_pages/about.md

 News
 ======
+* 01/12/2024 Our paper, ''KGPT: Wireless Key Generation Based on Power Tuning for Static Internet-of-Things’’ has been accepted by *IEEE Transactions on Industrial Informatics*.
 * 04/09/2024 Our paper, ''P^3ID: A Privacy-Preserving Person Identification Framework Towards Multi-Environments Based on Transfer Learning’’ has been accepted by *IEEE Transactions on Mobile Computing*.
 * 22/05/2024 Our paper, ''Kerra: An Internet-of-Things Wireless Key Generation Resistant to Replay Attacks’’ has been accepted by *IEEE Internet of Things Journal*.
 * 06/02/2024 Our paper, ''Secure Node Identification Through Covert Clock Feature Extraction’’ has been accepted by *IEEE INFOCOM 2024 DeepWireless*.